o0Ignition0o/blog/_posts/2018-05-10-blogception-create-blog-jekyll-github-pages-part-1.md

 ---
 layout: post
-title: "Blogception : Create a blog using Jekyll and Github pages - Part 1"
+title: "Blogception : Create a blog using Jekyll and Github pages - Part 1 : Setup and run the blog locally"
 author: Jeremy Lempereur - o0Ignition0o
 ---